Gaanam: Plot

-Palghat Rukmini and Aravindakshan are two gifted musicians, who are drawn to each other and they see only music as the common interest, which made them fall in love with each other.
+Palghat Rukmini and Aravindakshan Bhagavathar are two gifted musicians, who are drawn to each other and they see only music as the common interest, which made them fall in love with each other.
 They never realized the fact that they belong two different castes, Rukmini from an orthodox Namboodhri Tharavadu and Aravindakshan from a low-caste Puliya household.
 But the same music was the cause of their separation too, because of their ego clash.

 The movie takes us to a beautiful village in Kerala with a river and temple.
 We hear a melodious Thiagaraja's composition Sri Mahaganabathm Bajare.
-A belonging to a local Puliya community listens to the song with so much adulation and follows curiously where it is coming from and it took him to a palatial Namboodhri Tharavaadu.
+A member of a local Puliya community listens to the song with so much adulation and follows curiously where it is coming from and it took him to a palatial Namboodhri Tharavaadu.
 The boy is Aravindakshan and the singer is Narayana Namboodhiri Padu.
 As he is not allowed to enter the house, he is stopped at the gate.
 He soon was sent back.
 Fortunately Narayanan saw him again, this time he saw him deeply engrossed in the sound of nature.
 He decided to take him as his disciple as he found a musical genius in him.

-He welcomed him to his house, gave him a nice dress and food and took him to the Kathakali performance.
+He welcomed him to his house, gave him a nice dress and food and took him to aKathakali performance.
 All the guests walked away saying he brought curse to the Namboodhiri family by bringing a lower-caste boy.
 Narayanan completely ignored their criticism and decided to teach him, saying music knows no caste.
 Aravindakshan began to learn from him.
 Narayanan was completely impressed by his talent and his daughter Sreedevi started admiring him secretly.
 She too learned Mohiniyattam and the house was filled with music.